haganjam/bef_scale_synthesis/README.md

 In addition, the script examines the data assessment which was used to select papers for the literature via various inclusion/exclusion criteria.

+Data are downloaded directly within the script.
+The meta-data for the two datasets used can be found at: https://ndownloader.figshare.com/files/22918043